bitnami/charts/bitnami/neo4j/README.md

 ## Persistence

-The [Bitnami %%CHART_NAME%%](https://github.com/bitnami/containers/tree/main/bitnami/%%CHART_NAME%%) image stores the %%CHART_NAME%% data and configurations at the `/bitnami` path of the container.
+The [Bitnami neo4j](https://github.com/bitnami/containers/tree/main/bitnami/neo4j) image stores the neo4j data and configurations at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

 If you encounter errors when working with persistent volumes, refer to our [troubleshooting guide for persistent volumes](https://docs.bitnami.com/kubernetes/faq/troubleshooting/troubleshooting-persistence-volumes/).